KI (XKI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KI Historical Price

-According to the latest data gathered on KI live price page, the current price of KI is 0.00089265USD.
-The circulating supply of KI(XKI) is 597.62M XKI , giving it a market capitalization of $533.41K.
+According to the latest data gathered on KI live price page, the current price of KI is 0USD.
+The circulating supply of KI(XKI) is 598.61M XKI , giving it a market capitalization of $534.76K.

 The KI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XKI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.